Chan Chun Sing

-A recipient of the President's Scholarship and Singapore Armed Forces Overseas Scholarship, Chan started his career in the Singapore Army in 1987 and held various staff and command positions, and attained the rank Major-General.
-He served as Chief of Army between 2010 and 2011 before entering politics.
+A recipient of the President's Scholarship and Singapore Armed Forces Overseas Scholarship, Chan started his career in the Singapore Army under the Singapore Armed Forces in 1987 and held various staff and command positions, and attained the rank Major-General.
+He served as Chief of Army between 2010 and 2011.
+He left the Singapore Armed Forces to contest in the 2011 general election.

 During the 2011 general election, he contested as part of a five-member PAP team in Tanjong Pagar GRC and won, he was elected as a Member of Parliament.

-He served as Minister in the Prime Minister's Office between 2015 and 2018, Senior Minister of State for Defence between 2012 and 2013, Minister for Social and Family Development between 2012 and 2015, and Minister of State for Information, Communications and the Arts between 2011 and 2012.
+Before becoming the Minister of Education, he served as Minister for Trade and Industry from 2018 to 2021, Minister in the Prime Minister's Office between 2015 and 2018, Senior Minister of State for Defence between 2012 and 2013, Minister for Social and Family Development between 2012 and 2015, and Minister of State for Information, Communications and the Arts between 2011 and 2012.
 He also served as the party whip between 2015 and 2019.

 Personal life

 Chan grew up in a single-parent household.
 His mother, Kwong Kait Fong, was a machine operator and he has a sister, Chan Siew Yin.
 He lived in a three-room HDB flat in MacPherson with his mother, grandparents, aunt and sister until he was 30 years old.
 Chan is married with a daughter and two sons.
-He is fluent in three of the four official languages of Singapore: English, Mandarin and Malay.
+He is fluent in English, Mandarin and Malay, in addition to his native Cantonese dialect.
 He is also a fan of Everton F.C.

 Education

 Chan attended Raffles Institution and Raffles Junior College.
-Being one of the four top scorers from Raffles Junior College in the GCE A Level examination in 1987, Chan was awarded the President's Scholarship and Singapore Armed Forces Overseas Scholarship in 1988.
-He graduated from Christ's College, Cambridge with a first class degree in economics.
+Being one of the four top scorers from Raffles Junior College in the A-Level examination in 1987, Chan was awarded the President's Scholarship and Singapore Armed Forces Overseas Scholarship in 1988.
+He graduated from Christ's College, Cambridge with a bachelor’s degree in economics.

 He was subsequently awarded the Lee Kuan Yew Scholarship to pursue a Master of Business Administration degree under the Sloan Fellows programme at the MIT Sloan School of Management, which he completed in 2005.